Christopher Jeansonne

 Chris also does archival research and interpretive analysis of transnational and transmedial popular culture texts.
 His article “Globalizing a ‘rage that never dies’ (but can’t stay the same): shifting dynamics of identification in the transnational remaking of Ju-On into The Grudge,” was recently published in Transnational Screens.
 He has a chapter on the television show Marvel’s Agent Carter in the forthcoming edited collection The Human in Superhuman, and articles in development on the Krazy Kat comics of George Herriman and Amazon’s Man in the High Castle.

-Prior to his doctoral work, Chris was the founder of an award-winning media arts program at Lusher Charter School in New Orleans, and he has worked on numerous commercial and documentary film and media projects.
+Prior to his doctoral work, Chris was the founder of an award-winning media arts program at The Willow School in New Orleans, and he has worked on numerous commercial and documentary film and media projects.
 From 1999-2006, he lived and taught in Japan, first as an ESL iteacher for the Ibukiyama Board of Education, and later as the co-director of the ESL program at Seisen University in Minami-Hikone, where he also taught American culture and film and was the lead instructor of the Aikido Club.

 Research